Why does the Officeholder need to process personal information?

 - Information regarding the investigation and disciplinary processes.

 - Financial information

-Officeholders may also collect sensitive personal data such as trade union membership.
+Officeholders may also collect sensitive personal data such as information that relates to an individual’s health or trade union membership.

 What is the lawful basis for the Officeholders’ processing activities?

 Officeholders will only process personal information where the Officeholder believes there is a lawful basis to do so.
 The basis for processing will vary from activity to activity.
 In some instances, processing may have more than one lawful basis.

 The lawful basis is that holding and processing of data is required to enable Officeholders to discharge their duties under the Insolvency Acts and other legislation.
 The personal data is only held and processed for the purpose of administering the insolvent estate and complying with legal and regulatory obligations.

 Do the Officeholders share personal data with third parties?

 In the discharge of their duties, Officeholders may need to share data with third parties.
 Third parties will include MHA Henderson Loggie and other professional advisors.
 Where a business is being sold by the Officeholder there may be information shared with interested parties and purchasers.
 Whenever Officeholders share personal data, all reasonable steps are taken to ensure it will be handled appropriately and securely by the third party.
 Some of the types of third parties we share data with are:

 - Government departments (for example The Accountant in Bankruptcy and The Insolvency Service).